 PwC HQ Tower fast facts

-- Atterbury Property will develop the new head office for PwC at Waterfall City, Midrand.
-Set to be an iconic 26-storey building, this will be the first high-rise within the booming precinct.
+- Atterbury Property developed the new head office for PwC at Waterfall City, Midrand.
+It’s an iconic 26-storey building, making it the first high-rise within the booming precinct.

 - The new R1.5 billion high-rise head office for PwC at Waterfall City comprises 40 000m² of modern offices, designed to house 3,500 PwC employees in an efficient and optimally designed workplace.

-- The new PwC Tower is being developed in a prime location overlooking the Waterfall City Park and Mall of Africa, both set to open in 2016.
+- The PwC Tower was developed in a prime location overlooking the Waterfall City Park and Mall of Africa.

-- The PwC Tower is designed by LYT Architecture and will be constructed in phases due to the unique twist design of the structure.
+- The PwC Tower is designed by LYT Architecture and was constructed in phases due to the unique twist design of the structure.
 It gently twists through in its height to frame the grand urban park, which forms the green heart of Waterfall City.

 - The PwC HQ building is designed to conform to the internationally recognised LEED (Leadership in Energy and Environmental Design) silver standard.
 LEED is a set of rating systems for the design, construction, operation, and maintenance of green buildings, homes and neighborhoods.